Radio Disney: Decline and closure (2020–2021)

 On December 3, 2020, Disney announced that both Radio Disney and Radio Disney Country would shut down in the first quarter of 2021 as part of its restructuring plan to focus more on producing content for the television networks and Disney+, with KRDC being put up for sale.
 Radio Disney began to wind down operations on December 31, 2020, as their DJ's hosted their final shows, and was discontinued on SiriusXM on that same date.
 Radio Disney Country was completely shut down at noon Pacific Time on December 31; KRDC subsequently returned to the main Radio Disney feed.
 On January 1, the station ceased its Top 40 format and switched to an automated throwback playlist which mainly consisted of songs from throughout the 24-year history of the network.
 The Radio Disney app and website shut down on January 22, 2021, while the station continued to broadcast on iHeartRadio until it was removed sometime during March.
-At that point, the station was only heard in the Greater Los Angeles Area and San Diego County on terrestrial radio until April 14, 2021, at 10 am PT, when it was quietly discontinued and switched to a simulcast of sister station KSPN.
+At that point, the station was only heard in the Greater Los Angeles Area on terrestrial radio until April 14, 2021, at 10 am PT, when it was quietly discontinued and switched to a simulcast of sister station KSPN.
 The final song Radio Disney played prior to being switched was “Unwritten” by Natasha Bedingfield.

 Despite the station now being defunct, Radio Disney’s Instagram and Twitter remain active to promote other Disney movies and TV shows, mainly those airing on Disney+.

 Replacement services (2021–present)

 On March 25, 2021, Disney launched Disney Hits, at the time exclusively on SiriusXM.
-Unlike Radio Disney, Disney Hits only include music from The Walt Disney Company's productions.
+Unlike Radio Disney, Disney Hits only includes music from The Walt Disney Company's productions.

 In August 2022, Disney announced a partnership with Audacy Inc. to launch nine additional Disney-branded audio feeds through the Audacy mobile app, in addition to making Disney Hits available on that platform.
 The nine channels include jazz, a sing-along channel, decades channels devoted to the 1990s, 2000s and 2010s, a "Disney Reimagined" channel, a Spanish language channel, a channel devoted to music from Disney Channel, and an LGBTQ-oriented "Disney Pride" channel.
 The announcement noted that additional Disney channels, including at least one Christmas music channel, would be added later in 2022.

 Programming

 Radio Disney played a large selection of songs from stars and programs on Disney Channel, along with popular songs from mainstream pop and R&B artists that are found on conventional radio stations.
-The network aired edited versions of some Top 40 songs (which remove profanity and any other suggestive content) to make them appropriate for younger listeners.
-The specialized radio format favored music which often takes on a sound reminiscent of "bubblegum pop" of the 1960s and '70s.
+The network aired edited versions of some Top 40 songs (which remove profanity and any other suggestive content, and in most cases replaces it with re-recorded lyrics specifically for the station) to make them appropriate for younger listeners.